 You can also ask yourself if you’re prone to these behaviors, either generally or when it comes to a particular topic.
 If you are, you might ask yourself why.
 (Or maybe you’ll have no motivation to examine the matter.)

 A common piece of advice is to seek out people who don’t have the same beliefs, opinions, or knowledge base as you, because it’s important not to remain in an “echo chamber.”
 I think this advice works best if you can have a thoughtful discussion with them – examine an issue from different angles, ask questions, and take time to reflect.
-This approach doesn’t automatically lead to agreement or compromise, but in my experience, it can at the very least lead to a better understanding of why someone thinks the way they do about a particular issue.
+This approach doesn’t automatically lead to agreement or compromise, but in my experience, it can at the very least lead to a better understanding of why someone thinks the way they do.

 At another point in the book, Jacobs distinguishes between “like-minded” and “like-hearted” people.
 Like-minded people share the same opinion as you.
 But that doesn’t automatically mean you can explore ideas with them.
-What if they’re prone to viciousness, dogmatism, or an unwillingness to hold a discussion?
-Even if you generally agree with them on a particular issue, you’ll be afraid show any disagreement or doubt.
+What if they’re vicious, dogmatic, or unwilling to hold a discussion?
+Even if you mostly agree with them on a certain issue, you’ll be afraid to show any disagreement or doubt.
 They’ll attribute terrible motives to you if you ask unsettling questions.

 In contrast, a like-hearted person may hold a different opinion, but their disposition is similar to yours.
-If you enjoy thoughtful discussion, they can give you one.
+If you enjoy a thoughtful discussion, they can give you one.
 You don’t fear that they’ll jump to attack or mock you or immediately trying to convert you to their way of thinking.
 They’re disposed to hearing you out, even if they don’t agree, and they make a sincere effort to understand your point-of-view, even if they ultimately don’t see things the same way.
 They have a more generous mind and spirit.
-Through certain values, you find some common ground with them.
-(Which values are most important is something I might explore in other posts, along with what finding common ground means.)
+You find some common ground with them in values you share.

 Hopefully, if you’re looking for a richer, deeper conversation, you’ll find it somewhere and not infrequently.
 The best discussions I’ve had have been offline, face-to-face, though I’ve been lucky to meet people online who are decent and thoughtful.
 One way I can tell they’re good to be around – I feel more optimistic about the human race after talking to them.
 I feel more invigorated and motivated.
 A higher quality thinking fights apathy and knee-jerk antagonism.
-It has at its core a respect for humanity and our capabilities and potential.
+It has at its core a respect for humanity.